Prostate Cancer

 7

-(I) Early stage of prostate cancer – small localized tumors without invading surrounding tissues
+1. Early stage of prostate cancer – small localized tumours without invading surrounding tissues

 For elderly patients or those with chronic ill health, especially those with early slow-growing tumours with no significant discomfort, doctors may recommend only regular monitoring (i.e. “wait and see”) and no specific treatment.
 It is because some prostate cancer cells can grow very slowly and will not threaten the patient’s life in the near term.

 The main treatment is hormonal therapy (androgen deprivation treatment) by either surgical removal of testicles or medication.
 The rationale is to control the growth of prostate cancer by suppressing the male hormone levels.
 This treatment may control the growth of cancer cells for a few years and relieve the discomfort and pain.
-For tumors no longer responding to hormonal therapy, palliative chemotherapy may also be considered.
+For tumours no longer responding to hormonal therapy, palliative novel oral agents or chemotherapy may also be considered.

 8